zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 ## **Step 7:** Load Data
 1. Create Load Rules:

-   a) Go to Applications in Essbase web UI.
+   a) Go to Applications in Essbase web interface.
 Select application SampleDT and cube Basic.

    b) Launch the database inspector by clicking the icon under Actions and select **Inspect**.

    c) Click **Scripts**.
 On the left navigation bar select -> Rules.
 Click **Create** menu to the right.
    ![](./images/imageDT_20.png "")

-   d) In the drop down menu, select **Data Load**.
+   d) In the drop-down menu, select **Data Load**.
      * In the Name field, provide the name of the rules file as **SalesDataload**.
-     * •	For Source Type, select Datasource.
+     * For Source Type, select Datasource.
      * Click **Proceed**.